SPANISH CIVIL WAR 1936-39

 84-85 - Popular Front Feb-July 36 reforms v opp chart

 85-86 - 36 Military uprising - overview

-Next, listen to the podcast below, up to 19.00, and summarise the what the debating historians believe are the causes of the SCW...
+Next, listen to the BBC In Our Time podcast on the left, up to 19.00, and summarise what the debating historians believe are the causes of the SCW...